Striking out isn’t an option…

 “Captain Marvel.
 She’s cool.
 She’s a human who’s also an alien.
 She’s super strong.”

 “I can keep it?”
-He wanted it, badly.
-Grant’s fingers curled around the figurine.
+He wanted it, badly, and curled his fingers around the figurine.

 “Yep.”
 She stared at him and smiled.
 “Tell you what.
 You go do your baseball and keep away from my stuff.
 And in twenty years, when you come and propose, we’ll get married.
 Okay?”